 Benefits of Cloud Hosting

 The benefits of cloud hosting outnumber the benefits of shared hosting.
 Let’s read about these advantages briefly.

 Reliability is one of the most important features that cloud hosting offers.
 Rather than hosting your website on a shared server, it’s better to host your website on a dedicated virtual cloud server which draws its resource, such as disk space, from an extensive network of underlying physical servers.
-If one server goes offline it will have no effect on availability, as the virtual servers will continue to pull resource from the remaining network of servers.
+If one server goes offline it will not affect availability, as the virtual servers will continue to pull resources from the remaining network of servers.